StevisonLab/R-Mini-Course/Use R on the CL.md

 # Using R on the Command Line

-This walk-through will be the lead into the last self-guided activity where we scale up by taking the R scripts we've been making in RStudio to the command line.
+This walk-through will lead into the last self-guided activity where we scale up by taking the R scripts we've been making in RStudio to the command line.
 Throughout the video, I refer to Labs 7 and 9.
 For the purposes of this mini course, Lab 7 == Activity #1 and Lab 9 == Activity #3.
+First, you will clean up the coverage.R script from Activity #1 to incorporate loess smoothing and run in the terminal on a super computer.
+This video also talks about using loess functions to make consistent smoothing across inputs of varying sizes (such as chromosomes).

 ## Video # 6